Configure the Controller VM for your vSphere with Tanzu environment.

 - Select the vSphere Data Center where you want to enable Workload Management.

-Option Description Management Network Select the Management network.
+Option Description Management Network Select the VM Network.
 This network interface is used by the Service Engines to connect with the Controller.
 Service Engine Leave the Template Service Engine Group empty.
 Management Network IP Address Management Select DHCP Enabled.

 - (Optional) Configure NTP settings if you want to use an internal NTP server.

 - Delete existing NTP servers if any and enter the IP address for the DNS server you are using.